Photo by Debashis RC Biswas on Unsplash

 If you’re over the age of 18, the safe daily amount of caffeine of 400mg per day (equivalent to four or five cups of coffee).
 If you’re pregnant or breastfeeding, the amount is halved to 200mg per day.

 For children and teenagers, the recommended safe limit is 3mg of caffeine per kg body weight.
+However, the active consumption of caffeine-containing products by children is not recommended.

 Examples of approximate caffeine content: